 Dental procedures can cause a great deal of concern in our patients, and we understand that sometimes, just understanding exactly what will happen can help ease that anxiety.
 With that in mind, let’s go over the basic procedure for a simple tooth extraction.
 Note that this could change depending upon your needs, but that this is how the procedure tends to go for the majority of patients.
 First, the area in question is numbed to ensure that the patient experiences no discomfort or pain.
 The tooth is then extracted by using forceps to firmly grab the tooth and by rocking it back and forth to remove it from the root canal.
 Should the tooth need to be extracted in pieces, then the dentist will focus on carefully removing each piece of tooth in your mouth.

 How long does a tooth extraction take?

 Tooth extractions are completed in one office visit, you might need to come back in and see us a week or two after the procedure so that we can make sure that everything is healing properly as well as discuss potential restoration options with you.
-You do not want to leave a space in your gum line as doing so can allow the rest of your teeth to shift.
-Failing to quickly determine a replacement option can also negatively impact tissue and bone growth in the area, making it more difficult in the future to place something like an implants or dentures.
+You do not want to leave a space in your gumline, as doing so can allow the rest of your teeth to shift.
+Failing to quickly determine a replacement option can also negatively impact tissue and bone growth in the area, making it more difficult in the future to place something like an implant or dentures.